openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 As a last step we can save all the progress the Open edX translators have accomplished by copying the Transifex Memory, the auto-translation feature that allows for Projects with similar strings to be automatically translated, from the old projects to this new one.
-By moving all the Translation Files to the same repository we can increase the reach of the Transifex Memory feature to help translate similar strings across the entire code/documentation base.
+By moving all the translation files to the same repository we can increase the reach of the Transifex Memory feature to help translate similar strings across the entire code/documentation base.